omgnetwork/ios-sdk/README.md

 # Installation.

-For this initial beta version the SDK will be provided as an universal Framework.
-To integrate it in your application, simply add it to the project, make sure that it's added to the target's "Embedded Binaries" and to the target's "Linked Frameworks and Libraries".
+For this initial beta version, the SDK will be provided as pod hosted on our private repo.

 # Initialization